 The NCA Privacy Office and NCA Records Officer shall be consulted to ensure that appropriate retention and destruction schedules are implemented for MEL.
-All MEL records will be maintained in accordance with NCA Records Control Schedule NC1-15-85-9 item 21g(1)(a).

 3.4 What are the procedures for the elimination or transfer of SPI?

 Explain how records are destroyed, eliminated, or transferred to NARA at the end of their mandatory retention period.
 Please give the details of the process.
 For example, are paper records shredded on site, or by a shredding company and accompanied by a certificate of destruction, etc.?
 This question is related to privacy control DM-2, Data Retention and Disposal.